Roman Pavlyuchenko: Retirement

 On 24 July 2013, Pavlyuchenko announced his retirement from international duty.

+Coaching career

+On 11 April 2024, Pavlyuchenko was hired as a forwards' coach by Rodina-2 Moscow.

 Personal life

-Pavlyuchenko has Ukrainian ancestry and he is married to Larisa and has a young daughter named Kristina.
-In Russia, Pavlyuchenko is a local Duma (city council) deputy in Stavropol, representing the ruling Vladimir Putin-led United Russia party, although "because of my profession it won't be easy for me to take part directly in the workings of the city council – but I am ready to help with advice and with a concrete contribution to the development possibilities for exercise and sport".
+In Russia, Pavlyuchenko is a local Duma (city council) deputy in Stavropol, representing United Russia party, although "because of my profession it won't be easy for me to take part directly in the workings of the city council – but I am ready to help with advice and with a concrete contribution to the development possibilities for exercise and sport".

+In early 2012, Pavlyuchenko was among several hundreds of Russian celebrities contacted by Vladimir Putin's election campaign to endorse Putin for president ahead of the 2012 Russian presidential election.